ansible-collections/overview/removal_from_ansible.rst

   * A link to the Collection Requirements violations tracking `issue <https://github.com/ansible-community/community-topics/issues/>`_.
 #.
 A default term for the collection to solve the issue is four weeks since the issue was created.
 It can vary depending on a requirement violated, SC opinions or other circumstances.
 #.
 If the violation is not fixed or there is a disagreement between the reporter and the maintainers, the reporter or another person creates a `community topic <https://github.com/ansible-community/community-topics/issues>`_.
 #.
-Two SC members check the reported circumstances and confirm in the topic that the violation is present.
+Two SC members check the reported circumstances and confirm in the topic that the violation is present from their point of view, and is one that must be fixed.
 #.
 The Community and SC vote on considering the collection violating the requirements and removing it from the package.
 The vote must be open for at least one week.
 #.
 If SC votes that the collection does NOT violate the requirements, the process is stopped.
 The issue needs to be updated accordingly.
 #.
 If X.0.0 will be released next, set Y=X+1.
 If X.0.0 has already been released, but (X+1).0.0 has not yet been released, set Y=X+2.